rhdunn/reecedunn.co.uk/phoneme-converter.md

 transcription of IPA phonemes when composing an email message.

 *  Dynamically convert phonemes as you type.
+*  Full IPA 2005 support, including tones and intonation.
+*  Select transcription brackets to use.
 *  Send the translated phonemes to the Messaging app (or any other app that can receive text).
 *  Copy the translated phonemes to the system clipboard.